tbarn/new-website/posts/recruiting-your-first-developer-advocate-the-first-email.md

 But none of these emails leave me feeling good about the field of Developer Relations.
 I wish they did.
 I wish they gave me hope that it is not only expanding, but maturing in all aspects.
 (Other things do give me that feeling though, just not these recruiter emails.)

-As someone who will have been on a full time Developer Relations role for 6 years in June and exclusively at startups, I expect more from these emails and recruitment.
+As someone who will have been in a full time Developer Relations role, exclusively at startups, for 6 years in June, I expect more from these emails and recruitment.
+Maybe I am being silly, but I believe that 6 years of DevRel at startups is like 10+ in other roles at larger more established companies.
+This ain't my first rodeo.
+(This is my blog so I can say stuff like that.)
 The first person in a Developer Advocate role (and likely first in anything closely related to Developer Relations) at a company sets the tone of the practice in a BIG way.

 In these emails, I want to know that.
 I want to know that the role is respected and not just a box that needs to be checked because you might be developer facing.
-Maybe I am being silly, but I believe that 6 years of DevRel at startups is like 10+ in other roles at larger more established companies.

 So I want to break down some of the things I think are important in first email contact from a candidate's perspective: